elklein96/gesture-controlled-vr/README.md

     - Click the `Play` button in the top toolbar

 ## Running an Example
+- Run the `echo-server`, either the `mouse-capture` or `Camera Control` projects, and the Unity project
-- With all three projects running, move your mouse around the window
+- With all three projects running, move your mouse around the window or move around in front of the camera
-- Check that the Unity console displays coordinates corresponding to your mouse movements
+- Check that the Unity console displays coordinates corresponding to your movements